lawsus/python-venv-manager/README.md

 ## TODO
 - support different python versions
-- support windows
+- automatic venv activation/deactivation
+    - I'm trying to think of good ways to do this...

 ## Notes
-Made for macOS.
+Only tested on  macOS.

 ## Install/Uninstall
 ```bash